Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 4.1 Straightforward setup for a compact sleeper
+Setup 4.1 Straightforward for a compact sleeper

-Seat Comfort 3.8 Comfortable for short-to-medium sessions
+Seat comfort 3.8 Good for short and medium sessions

 DWVO Multifunctional Futon Sofa Bed (70")